 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Sexting' below).
-Serious incidents may be managed in line with our sexual exploitation policy or child protection procedures.
-All staff receive online safety training and the school's online safety co-ordinator is: Sarah Burnard.
+Serious incidents may be managed in line with our child protection procedures.

+All staff receive online safety training as part of their wider safeguarding training programme.